ep2lab/fumagno/README.md

 2. Create the arrays with the points where the plasma properties will be calculated.
 This can be done  by generating `X0,Y0`, the points at the initial plane of the magnetic lines of interest.
 The function `x0y0_direct`is used to compute the remaining arrays.
-3. Create the a `fluid_plasma` object and the initial condition functions for the potential, velocities and densities in the inital plane.
+4. Use `kinetic_solver` to compute the solution of the plasma properties under isotropic assumptions
-4. Use `flow_solver` to compute the solution of the plasma properties under isotropic assumptions
+  * A function `kinetic_library` that computes [akiles](https://github.com/ep2lab/akiles) for a random vector of magnetic tube radius
-5. Create an interpolation library solving `akiles` for a random vector of magnetic tube radius
+  * A function `kinetic_interp` that finds the solution for each magnetic line by interpolation.
-6. Interpolate for each magnetic line, using the interpolation library in step 5
+  * The solution is postprocessed in order to impose the conditions at the throat.
 5. Use the output as you see fit (save, plot, etc)

 ![Example workflow diagram 2](/docs/figs/kfumagno-workflow.png "K-FUMAGNO example workflow")